xbankov/product_bundle/README.md

 `http://0.0.0.0:8888/bundles/22423`

+### Disclaimer

+- Current evaluation shows that all the technique are either wrong, or there is a bug in my evaluation, I strongly suspect the second.
+- It would be possible to formulate the task differently, where the model do not generate the whole bundle, just suggest the single item to add into a bundle.
+Current methods could be easily adjusted for that purpose and the evaluation as well.

-### Structure
+### Source code structure

-- src
 - Source code
-  - bundling_*.py - functions used during evaluation and generation
+- bundling\_\*.py - functions used during evaluation and generation
+- evaluate\_\*.py - scripts to find hyperparameters, save the best params, evaluate metrics and save the bundles from the best
-  - evaluate_*.py -
+- pricing\_\*.py - Regression model and LastPurchase "model"